avajs/ava/readme.md

 Compares the `expected` value with a previously recorded snapshot.
 Snapshots are stored for each test, so ensure you give your tests unique titles.
 Alternatively pass an `options` object to select a specific snapshot, for instance `{id: 'my snapshot'}`.

+Snapshot assertions cannot be skipped when snapshots are being updated.

 ## Snapshot testing

 AVA supports snapshot testing, [as introduced by Jest](https://facebook.github.io/jest/docs/snapshot-testing.html), through its [Assertions](#assertions) interface.
 You can snapshot any value as well as React elements: